jsnieg/py-ctscan-ml-solution/README.md

-# py-ctscan-ml-solution
+# A Machine Learning-Based Software Solution for CT Scan Classification
-A Machine Learning-Based Software Solution for CT Scan Classification
+TBA.